I Tried Every Clinique Black Honey Makeup Product & Here’s What’s Worth Buying

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Black Honey has been a cult favorite ever since Clinique launched this lip color in a sleek, silver tube back in 1989.
+Black Honey has been a cult favourite ever since Clinique launched this lip colour in a sleek, silver tube back in 1989.
 With a universally flattering berry tint and sheer, buildable formula, its appeal has only grown over the years (swatching videos of Black Honey still regularly go viral on TikTok, decades after its initial release).

 AdvertisementADVERTISEMENT